kimtth/awesome-azure-openai-llm/README.md

 1. [Automatic Prompt Engineer (APE)](https://arxiv.org/abs/2211.01910): Automatically optimizing prompts.
 APE has discovered zero-shot Chain-of-Thought (CoT) prompts superior to human-designed prompts like “Let’s think through this step-by-step” (Kojima et al., 2022).
 The prompt “To get the correct answer, let’s think step-by-step.” triggers a chain of thought.
 Two approaches to generate high-quality candidates: forward mode and reverse mode generation.
 [3 Nov 2022] [git](https://github.com/keirp/automatic_prompt_engineer) / [ref](https:/towardsdatascience.com/automated-prompt-engineering-78678c6371b9) [Mar 2024]

 1. [Claude Prompt Engineer](https://github.com/mshumer/gpt-prompt-engineer): Simply input a description of your task and some test cases, and the system will generate, test, and rank a multitude of prompts to find the ones that perform the best.
-[4 Jul 2023]
+[4 Jul 2023] / Anthropic Helper metaprompt [ref](https://docs.anthropic.com/en/docs/helper-metaprompt-experimental)

 1. [Many-Shot In-Context Learning](https://arxiv.org/abs/2404.11018): Transitioning from few-shot to many-shot In-Context Learning (ICL) can lead to significant performance gains across a wide variety of generative and discriminative tasks [17 Apr 2024]